Cold Soba Noodle Salad

 For a variation on this recipe, you can try this Vegan Cold Buckwheat Noodles with Miso Sauce.
 The sauce is more miso-based than sesame and it has edamame, carrot and bean sprouts.

-This Vietnamese Rice Noodle Salad with Tangy Dressing is really good for a cold salad as well.
+This Vietnamese Rice Noodle Salad with Tangy Dressing and Cold Asian Noodle Salad with Peanut Dressing are really good for a cold salad as well.

 Ingredients